FerrisWolf/Passion_Projects/README.md

 # Passion_Projects
 This is where I post some of the projects that I have been working on just for fun.
 First, there is a challenge 24 project, which calculates all possible solutions when given a list of 4 numbers.
+Secondly, I've analyzed the luminosity patterns of Cepheids to predict distances to the Andromeda Galaxy.
 So far, that's all I've got.
 But lots more to come!
 (Currently in search of new ideas...)